Musicals101.com

 b.
 Apr.
 24, 1905 (New York City) - d.
 Aug.
 4, 1966 (NYC)

-Tamaris was always at her best creating dances to fit historic or exotic settings.
-She choreographed the hit revue Inside USA (1948) before staging a string of ill-fated musicals -- including Flahooley (1950) and Carnival in Flanders (1953).
-Tamaris had much better luck with her evocative work in the 1890's Coney Island of By the Beautiful Sea (1954), the Marseilles waterfront of Fanny (1954) and the Pennsylvania Dutch world of Plain and Fancy (1955).
-She was co-founder of the Dance Repertory Theatre, and headed the School of American Dance for a dozen years.
+Tamaris choreographed the hit revue Inside USA (1948), and received an early Tony Award for her dances in the now-forgotten musical comedy Touch and Go (1949) before staging a string of ill-fated musicals -- including the contemporary satire Flahooley (1950) and the period piece Carnival in Flanders (1953).
+She had far better luck evoking 1890's Coney Island in By the Beautiful Sea (1954), the raffish Marseilles waterfront in Fanny (1954) and the Pennsylvania Dutch world of Plain and Fancy (1955).
+A leading figure in the world of classical dance, she was co-founder of the Dance Repertory Theatre, and headed the School of American Dance for a dozen years.
+In 1960, she formed the Tamiris-Nagrin Dance Company with husband Daniel Nagrin.

 Tanner, James Tolman